 If you are not familiar with the work that your DBA is doing on your behalf or have not met our staff, we invite you to set up a time to let that happen.
 As a part of our growing interest in returning value to our membership, we would love to make a visit to your farm or other business.

 We are a partner in this effort and look forward to representing and serving your interest.
 As I accept the torch from our past president, Gordon Speirs, I look forward to the work that we will continue together!

 Mike North grew up on his family's dairy farm in southeastern Wisconsin.
 His lifelong interest in agricultural production led him to the University of Wisconsin-Platteville, where he received his bachelor of science degree in agribusiness with a minor in dairy science.
 While a student, Mike served a one-year term as a Wisconsin State FFA Officer.
-He began his work in the futures industry in 1995 as an intern.
+He began his work in the futures community in 1995 as an intern.
 He founded Commodity Risk Management Group in 2014 in Platteville and serves as president.
 Mike and his wife, Jennifer, have four daughters.